Buying a home in the GTA for less doesn’t have to be mission impossible.

 - or buying a smaller lot.

 Scaling down affects resale value, but it could be worth it to get into a home.
+Where is the most affordable place to live near Toronto?
 For real savings, look in smaller towns and cities outside Toronto.

 6. Get On the Good Side

 Your parents may be just as happy to hand you the keys to the ‘burbs and downsize as to manage the upkeep and yard work on a big house.
 Creating a living trust transfers assets like a home or vacation property to heirs while the owners are alive.
-As long as its revocable and the monthly payments are kept up, most mortgage lenders are fine with transferring property through an inter vivos trust.
+As long as it’s revocable and the monthly payments are kept up, most mortgage lenders are fine by helping you buy a home in the GTA by transferring parental property through an inter vivos trust.
 If the mortgage is paid off, it’s no big deal, although there is a cost to set up the trust.
 No probate tax is due when your parents pass on and, unlike wills, trust assets are not made public in probate court.

 7. Share the Land